USEPA/RAQSAPI/cran-comments.md

   - aqs_qa_annualperformanceeval* and aqs_qa_annualperformanceevaltransaction*
     functions have been renamed with more appropriate spelling.
 This may effect external code that depends on these functions.
+  - many update to the reference documentation to improve consistency and fix issues.

 ## RAQSAPI 2.0.3
 * this is a minor release